-A simple blood test can estimate the volume of blood that is filtered by the glomeruli in your kidneys over a given period of time.
+A simple blood test can estimate the volume of blood that is filtered by the tiny filters (glomeruli) in your kidneys over a given period of time.
 This test is called the estimated glomerular filtration rate (eGFR).
-A normal eGFR is 90 ml/min/1.73 m or more.
-If some of the glomeruli (the tiny filters in the kidneys) do not filter as much as normal, then the kidney is said to have reduced or impaired kidney function.
+A normal eGFR is 90 ml/minute/1.73 m or more.
+If some of the glomeruli do not filter as much as normal, the kidney is said to have reduced or impaired kidney function.

 CKD is diagnosed by the eGFR and other factors, and is divided into five stages:

 |Stage 1: the eGFR shows normal kidney function but you are already known to have some kidney damage or disease.
 For example, you may have some protein or blood in your urine, an abnormality of your kidney, kidney inflammation, etc.||90 or more|